 SAMUEL JONES

-I'm a software engineer recently laid off from Flexport and a recent Computer Science graduate from Louisiana State University looking for employment.
-My goal has always been to broaden my knowledge as much as possible in various subdisciplines while still focusing and diving deep on my core career areas. [more about me]
+I'm a software engineer at Flexport and a part-time graduate Computer Science student at Georgia Institute of Technology.
+I strive to broaden my knowledge as much as possible in various subdisciplines while still diving deep on my core career areas.

 Education

 There are many other areas of software engineering that I make efforts to develop skills in, including robotics, data analysis, and embedded software.
-Although the majority of my experience is full stack, I am always want to expand my knowledge and experience in these other areas, as they are all enjoyable to me.
+Although the majority of my experience is backend, I am always expanding my knowledge and experience in these other areas, as they are all enjoyable and interesting to me.

 Flexport Full Stack Engineer

-Continually contributed towards improving financial systems visibility, auditability, consistency, and performance.
+Continually contributed towards improving trucking financial systems visibility, auditability, consistency, and performance.

 In my brief time at Flexport I was able to contribute towards the reduction of trucking overcharge by over 50%.
 I first improved back-end integrations our procurement database.
 This allowed for better and stricter invoice validations on the frontend and backend, resulting in the number of charges with bad rates to be reduced from over 60% of all charge to under 15%.